Breathing & Meditation

 Master Nadi Shodhana with our step-by-step guide.
 Learn proper technique, benefits by body type, common mistakes, and how to build a daily practice.

-Nadi Shodhana (alternate nostril breathing) balances the nervous system by alternating breath between nostrils.
-It reduces anxiety, improves focus, and supports sleep.
-Each body type benefits from different variations and timing.
+Nadi Shodhana (alternate nostril breathing) balances the nervous system by switching breath between the two nostrils.
+It eases anxiety, sharpens focus, and supports sleep.
+Each body type benefits from a different ratio and timing.
 Find Your Body Type for your personalised pranayama guide.

 What Is Nadi Shodhana?

-Nadi Shodhana (NAH-dee show-DAH-nah) translates to "channel purification" in Sanskrit.
-It is one of the most foundational and widely practised pranayama (breathing) techniques in the yogic and Ayurvedic traditions.
+Nadi Shodhana (NAH-dee show-DAH-nah) means "channel purification" in Sanskrit.
+It is one of the oldest and most widely practised pranayama techniques in the yogic and Ayurvedic traditions.

-In Ayurvedic terms, Nadi Shodhana purifies the Nadis -- the subtle energy channels through which Prana (life force) flows.
-The two primary Nadis addressed are:
+In Ayurveda, Nadi Shodhana purifies the Nadis, the subtle channels through which Prana flows.
+The two main ones:

-When these channels are balanced, Prana flows freely, the mind becomes steady, and the body relaxes.
+When these channels are balanced, Prana flows freely, the mind steadies, and the body relaxes.

 The Science Behind the Practice